Chewy Granola Bars with Dates

 Instructions

-- After 20 minutes, take them out of the freezer and out of the pan onto a cutting board.
-Using a sharp knife, cut the slab into 8 pieces (or more smaller pieces).
+• After 20 minutes, take them out of the freezer and out of the pan onto a cutting board.
+Using a sharp knife, cut the slab into 16 squares.

 Notes